Occupational Licensing Blunts Competition and Boosts Inequality - Slashdot

 Areas where tourism is a big industry obviously are going to want to license tour guides.
 Bad tour guides can give a destination a bad reputation or lead to tourists getting ripped off or mugged.
 Much like a hotel wants to maintain a level of service, tourist destinations do as well.
 Some places also have a healthy respect for their history and want to make sure it is accurately represented.

+too many cases exist where a "licensed electrician" is required to do something when it shouldn't be required (e.g. those stories of people needing an electrical ticket just to plug something into a power point in a conference hall).

+I've heard stuff like that cited as an absurd union contract clause, rather than a general legal requirement.

 So I checked my state's bartending licensing.
-(Score:3)
+(Score:5, Insightful)

 You're required to pass a test on how to recognize fake ids, determine if someone has had too much to drink and needs to be shut off, and what your legal responsibilities and liabilities are as a server.
 The permit cost is $8.99, and includes a video tutorial.